-Join World Wide Trekking on Lobuche Peak (20,075′), one of the famed 6,000m peaks in Nepal, as an add-on to your Everest Base Camp journey, or as a stand-alone adventure if you’re nearby!
-This climb will challenge you, while invigorating all of your senses, as you ascend to spectacular views of the highest mountain on Earth, Mout Everest.
-Walk in the footsteps of legends, as many climbers have used Lobuche Peak as a warm-up climb before approaching Mt.
-Everest.
-Beginning with an acclimatization and training day, our experts will teach you what you need to know to enjoy your experience safely.
-We will provide all of your group gear and will have personal porters for hire should you decide to enjoy your climb with assistance.
+Join World Wide Trekking on Lobuche Peak (20,075′), one of the famed 6,000 m peaks in Nepal, as an add-on to your Everest Base Camp journey!
+This climb will challenge you, while invigorating all of your senses, as you ascend to spectacular views of the highest mountain on Earth, Mount Everest.
+Beginning with a training day, our expert guides will teach you what you need to know to enjoy your experience safely.
+We will provide all of your group gear, this is a great addition to our Everest Base Camp trek.
 Contact us for further details.
 We hope to join you soon in all of the thrills and joys of high alpine climbing in Nepal.

 TRIP TYPE: Climb